andersfylling/disgord/CONTRIBUTING.md

 Add the following prefixes to your issues to help categorize them better:
 * [help] when asking a question about functionality.
+* [discussion] when starting a discussion about wanted or existing functionality